Art with a Heart’s mission is to enhance the lives of people in need through visual art.

 If you are interested in Art with a Heart programs, contact us at email@example.com.

 Art with a Heart has many meaningful and accessible volunteer opportunities for individuals of all ages.

 With over 200 public art installations completed, Art with a Heart would love to design, coordinate, and facilitate the creation and installation of your next mosaic or painted mural.

 Art with a Heart’s social enterprise retail store displays and sells the work of students and volunteers.
 Sale proceeds are shared between the organization and artist or community partner.
 Over the six years that HeARTwares has been open it has paid over $30,000 in proceeds to its affiliates.

 Bringing together youth of diverse backgrounds, this new and innovative initiative works to develop leadership skills and facilitate dialogue across cultural barriers.

-Take a moment to watch three short videos about Art with a Heart’s inspiring work with Baltimore’s vulnerable children, youth, and adults.
+Take a moment to watch these short videos about Art with a Heart’s inspiring work with Baltimore’s vulnerable children, youth, and adults.